 Want a discount?
-Sign up for PACT’s mailing list for frequent discounts (they recently offered 30% off winter favorites).
+Use my referral link and get 20% off your first order!
+Then sign up for PACT’s mailing list for frequent discounts (they recently offered 30% off winter favorites).
 And watch out for their Black Friday/Cyber Monday sales—you’ll get some amazing deals!
 I scored an $8 T-shirt last year.

 Why I love it: Yes, this is a bigger company than most others on my list, but I had to include it for its commitment to fair-trade and sustainability.
 You can read their full sustainability statement here, but here’s the short version: PrAna is committed to using sustainable materials (think hemp and recycled polyester), reducing waste (no plastic-wrapped clothing when you place an online order!), offering fair-trade certified clothing (since 2010!), ensuring that they know where their materials come from (thanks to traceability projects), and avoiding harmful pollutants (by partnering with bluesign to meet high environmental standards).
 I own a few prAna pieces (yoga pants, everyday pants, swimsuits, and a winter jacket) and they’re all high-quality, investment pieces that I think will last me years.